rixiobarrios/isPyramidWord/README.md

 ### Note:

-Please make sure you change the port number in the URL as well if you change the port number in application.properties file.
+Please make sure you change the port number in the URL as well if you change the port number in the application's file.